 The concept of a circular economy has recently gained traction in Europe as a positive, solutions-based perspective for achieving economic development within increasing environmental constraints.
 Raw, processed and advanced materials, from primary and secondary sources, are the backbone of the economy.
 A radical shift is required from linear to circular thinking.
-End-of-life products must be considered as a resource for another cycle, while losses and stocks of unused materials must be minimized and valorised along the value chain.
+End-of-life products must be considered as a resource for another cycle, while losses and stocks of unused materials must be minimised and valorised along the value chain.
 In addition, the interactions between materials must be considered to define the best circular solution from a systemic standpoint.
 Awareness of the benefits of closing material loops must be raised in society.
 The successful transition of a society to the circular economy at the global scale depends on the reliable and sustainable supply and management of raw materials.

-Different type of actors, such as business, consumers, citizens, cities etc, are key in driving this process so this Lighthouse will consider Society as a whole (business and cities) defining actions (strategic and operational) to support the transition from linear to Circular Society.
+Different type of actors, such as business, consumers, citizens, cities etc., are key in driving this process so this Lighthouse will consider society as a whole (business and cities) defining actions (strategic and operational) to support the transition from linear to Circular Society.

 Urbanisation and its impacts is a major global challenge.
 Today cities account for 60 to 80% of energy consumption and 75% of carbon emissions while using 3% of the land.
 To ensure a sustainable future, ecological and societal challenges must be addressed simultaneously (Raworth, 2017).
 In this context, materials are also the enablers of sustainability and are the natural integrators, if used in a resource-efficient way.

-In sustainable and modern smart cities, everything comprises of a complex interconnected system and – the connections being interactions among different contributors and challenges (food, water, energy, materials, waste, etc.); business, people, and government; the existing infrastructures, industries and systems and the future ones; digital and non-digital; local, regional and (inter-)national; rural and urban.
-These relationships are often highly complex, non-linear, and being technical economical cultural and social/societal at the same time.
+In sustainable and modern smart cities, everything comprises of a complex interconnected system and – the connections being interactions among different contributors and challenges (food, water, energy, materials, waste, etc.); business, people, and government; the existing infrastructures, industries and systems and the future ones; digital and non-digital; local, regional and (inter-) national; rural and urban.
+These relationships are often highly complex, non-linear, and being technical, economical cultural and social/societal at the same time.
 Therefore, to quantify the resource efficiency and design of sustainable cities requires unique platforms that digitally link the various stakeholders.

-The choices made by millions of consumers can support or hamper the circular societies so this Lighthouse will also deal with the education and awareness activities focused in consumers to allow then to understand the concept of Circular Society as well as to show them the adequate patterns to ensure the transition.
+The choices made by millions of consumers can support or hamper the circular societies, so this Lighthouse will also deal with the education and awareness activities focused in consumers to allow then to understand the concept of Circular Society as well as to show them the adequate patterns to ensure the transition.

-The industry is also a key player regarding the transition process to Circular Society, each industry sector is different when it comes to resource use, waste generation and management.
-Resource efficiency ensuring the rational and efficient use of raw materials as well as the efficient industrial waste valorisation through industrial symbiosis approaches are absolutely key aspects to achieve circular industries.
+The industry is also a key player regarding the transition process to Circular Society; each industry sector is different when it comes to resource use, waste generation and management.
+Resource efficiency ensuring the rational and efficient use of raw materials as well as the efficient industrial waste valorisation through industrial symbiosis approaches are key aspects to achieve circular industries.

 Raw Materials and Circular Societies Lighthouse objectives